carlosresu/pids-drg-claims/README.md

 ### 3.1 VS Code Remote Tunnel

+You may need to access Serial port 1 on the VM to see the logs for connecting the VM

 ```bash
 sudo snap install code --classic
 code tunnel # Follow link, auth with GitHub, enter code in terminal